bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 - the config file is in YAML format, but we could have used a JSON or JSON5 file the same way
   - YAML and JSON5 allow comments, which is pretty convenient
 - note how we have defined both dim1 / dim2 input lists, but in 2 different ways
-- no need to convert the seed values to integers: that is automatically deducted, as the values are not quoted, so the `Output Config` node understand they are integers
+- no need to convert the seed values to integers: that is automatically deducted, as the values are not quoted, so the `Output Config` node understands they are integers
 - we also added the prompt, we could have defined the CFG, steps, sampler, ... the same way

 More details about the `Output Config` node in the [node reference](../../../../node%20reference/output%20config.md) and [tutorials](../../../../tutorials/Output%20Config/).